The time to create an NFT marketplace website is now. People spend billions of dollars on fancy digital assets, so why not build a business out of it?

 Headquarters: Newark, DE

-Description: an Ethereum-based NFT marketplace focusing on curation and selling exclusive crypto art.
+Description: an NFT exchange platform running on Ethereum that focuses on curation and selling of exclusive crypto art.

 Supported blockchains: Ethereum